-The main objective of the work in Samtse is to design low-cost wastewater treatment technology (DEWATS) for Samtse College of Education, a sanitary landfill for Samtse Town and a faecal sludge treatment plant (FSTP) for Samtse Town.
+The main objective of the work in Samtse is to design low-cost wastewater treatment technology (DEWATS) for Samtse College of Education and a sanitary landfill and faecal sludge treatment plant (FSTP) for Samtse Town.
 The facilities will be replicated to other towns, bringing them affordable and sustainable sanitation facilities.
 Capacity-building to support the operation and maintenance of the facilities is done through the training facility Centre for Advanced Sanitation Solutions (CASS) in India.

 The project was led by the Ministry of Works and Human Settlement (MoWHS) in collaboration with the Royal Government of Bhutan and SNV.
 The FSTP designed by BORDA has a treatment capacity of 3m3/day, treats faecal matter in a natural, cost-effective and energy-efficient way, and has minimal operation and maintenance requirements.